KatzeMau/wifite2-requirements/README.md

-If you like it, pls donate some BTC:
+If you like it, pls donate some Monero (XMR):
-16e9QmCEFbSm7fdJE8qHA8tuGyBSD8goBt
+8AJDupsYLeWbpDdiKuPJxKWE1osTn54Fp72uXRjth51r2Eqasq7MrkNhHPmwDYWospQRipDYeHkDqJ9fRfEehFpY4oijZKb

 Just Install the driver if it does not work !!